 Throughout the Inn, Old Hawai’i is masterfully echoed.
 The original eucalyptus floors have been restored with care.
 Designed for indoor-outdoor living, the Great Room features select works from local artists, a player piano, traditional Polynesian furniture, stunning sculptural accents, a working fireplace and sweeping garden views.
 Facing the gardens and rows of Kona Coffee trees, the covered lanai is complet with rockers and a daybed.
 One perfect perch, the rooftop gazebo is a favorite for both morning coffee and evening sunsets.

 Art & History

 Donkey Mill Art Center

 A short drive south from our Estate you will find the Donkey Mill Art Center.
-DMAC is a non-profit charitable organization that offers art education for adults and youth and is a site steeped in the history of Kona’s coffee farms in the artist community of Holualoa.
-Through classes and workshops, art exhibitions and cultural events, DMAC is a dynamic and nurturing environment that helps individuals discover, develop, and expand their artistic and creative abilities.
+DMAC is a charitable non-profit organization steeped in the history of Kona’s coffee farms that offers art education for adults and youth in the artist community of Holualoa.
+Through classes, workshops, art exhibitions and cultural events, DMAC is a dynamic and nurturing environment that helps individuals discover, develop, and expand their artistic and creative abilities.

 Kona Historical Society

 Experience early ranch life in Hawaii with a visit to the H.N.
 Greenwell Store Museum, or chat with costumed docents about life as a coffee pioneer at Kona Coffee Living History Farm.
 Whether you are provisioning from the Greenwell Store, learning to bake bread in the Portuguese stone oven, or walking the land of the historic Uchida Coffee Farm, you will enjoy a memorable glimpse into Hawaii’s vibrant past.